florian-lup/timeline/README.md

 # Timeline

-An AI-powered news tracking platform that provides a clean, performant timeline view of global events and stories.
-Built with Next.js 15 and React 19, featuring virtualized infinite scrolling, AI-generated audio broadcasts, and a modern, responsive design.
+A news tracking platform that provides a clean, performant timeline view of global events and stories.
+Built with Next.js 15 and React 19, featuring virtualized infinite scrolling and a modern, responsive design.

 ## ✨ Core Features